 - Parking costs 7 Kuna/5 € per hour for a car. – It took us almost 5 hours to see half of the upper lakes and all of the lower lakes costing us 35 Kuna for the entire afternoon.

 - Prices vary depending on when you visit the parks, but if you visit during peak season in July/August you will pay 180 Kuna/ ~23 € per person which includes the boats and shuttle buses!
 Children will be 80 Kuna in July/August.

-Where to Eat Dinner: Zadar Jadera – A great restaurant with Italian, Seafood, Mediterranean, Croatian options!
+Where to Eat in Zadar: Zadar Jadera – A great restaurant with Italian, Seafood, Mediterranean, Croatian options!

 - Address: Ulica Brne Krnarutica 4, Zadar 23000, Croatia

 Day 3: Zadar